haleeben/Sticky-Post-Expiration/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)
+3. Go to a post edit page and check the sticky post checkbox, a new filed will appear below.

 == Frequently Asked Questions ==